AnantSagar01/TicTacToe-Game-App/README.md

 # Tic-Tac-Toe Game App

-A classic Tic-Tac-Toe (also known as Noughts and Crosses) mobile application built with Kotlin for Android.
+A classic Tic-Tac-Toe (also known as Noughts and Crosses) mobile application built with Java for Android.
 The game allows two players to take turns marking spaces in a 3x3 grid, with the goal of getting three of their marks in a row either horizontally, vertically, or diagonally.

 ## Features
 - **Two-player mode**: Play with a friend on the same device.